ln5/draft-ietf-trans-gossip/draft-ietf-trans-gossip.md

 ### Flushing Attacks

 A flushing attack is an attempt by an adversary to flush a particular piece of data from a pool.
 In the CT Gossip ecosystem, an attacker may have performed an attack and left evidence of a compromised log on a client or server.
-They would be interested in flushing that data - tricking the target into gossiping or pollinating the incrimindating evidence with only attacker-controlled clients or servers.
+They would be interested in flushing that data - tricking the target into gossiping or pollinating the incrimindating evidence with only attacker-controlled clients or servers with the hope they trick the target into deleting it.

 Servers are most vulnerable to flushing attacks, as they release records to anonymous connections.
 An attacker can perform a Sybil attack - connecting to the server hundreds or thousands of times in an attempt to trigger repeated release of a record, and then deletion.
+For this reason, servers must be especially aggressive about retaining data for a longer period of time.

-Clients are vulnerable to flushing attacks targetting STHs, as these can be given to any cooperating server.
-It would be more difficult to perform a flushing attack against SCTs, as the server must be authenticated - but it should not be ruled impossible.
+Clients are vulnerable to flushing attacks targetting STHs, as these can be given to any cooperating server and an attacker can generally induce connections to random servers using javascript.
+It would be more difficult to perform a flushing attack against SCTs, as the target server must be authenticated (and an attacker impersonating an authentic server presents a recursive problem for the attacker).
+Nonetheless, flushing SCTs should not be ruled impossible.
 A Trusted Auditor may also be vulnerable to flushing attacks if it does not perform auditing operations itself.

 Flushing attacks are defended against using non-determinism and dummy messages.
 The goal is to ensure that an adversary does not know for certain if the data in question has been released or not, and if it has been deleted or not.

+\[ TBD: At present, we do not have any support for dummy messages.
+Do we want to define a dummy message that clients and servers alike know to ignore?
+Will HTTP Compression leak the presence of >1 dummy messages?

+Is it sufficient to define a dummy message as _anything_ with an invalid siganture?
+This would negatively impact SCT Feedback servers that log all things just in case they're interesting. \]

 ### The Deletion Algorithm

 No entity in CT Gossip is required to delete SCTs or STHs at any time, except to respect user's wishes such as private browsing mode or clearing history.
 However, requiring infinite storage space is not a desirable characteristic in a protocol, so deletion is expected.

 While deletion of SCTs and STHs will occur - proof fetching can ensure that any misbehavior from a log will still be detected, even after the direct evidence from the attack is deleted.
-Proof fetching ensures that if a log presents a split for a client, they must maintain that split view in perpetuity.
+Proof fetching ensures that if a log presents a split view for a client, they must maintain that split view in perpetuity.
 An inclusion proof from a SCT to a STH does not erase the evidence - the new STH is evidence itself.
 A consistency proof from that STH to a new one likewise - the new STH is every bit as incriminating as the first.
 (Client behavior in the situation where a SCT or STH cannot be resolved is suggested in {{blocking-policy-response}}.)
 Because of this property, we recommend that if a client is performing proof fetching, that they make every effort to not delete a SCT or STH until it has been successfully resolved to a new STH via a proof.

 When it is time to delete a record, it is important that the decision to do so not be done deterministicly.
 Introducing non-determinism in the decision is absolutely necessary to prevent an adversary from knowing with certainty that the record has been successfully flushed from a target.
 Therefore, we speak of making a record 'elligible for deletion' and then being processed by the 'deletion algorithm'.
 Making a record elligible for deletion simply means that it will have the deletion algorithm run.
 The deletion algorithm will use a probability based system and a secure random number generator to determine if the record will be deleted.